Sv443/BetterYTM/README.md

 1. Have Node.js, npm and Git installed
 2. Download and extract or clone this repo
 3. Open a terminal in the project root and run `npm i`
-4. Copy the file `.env.template` to `.env` and modify the `NODE_ENV` variable to enable or disable minification.
+4. Copy the file `.env.template` to `.env` and modify the variables inside to your needs.
-  If on `development` the code is readable and debuggable but also has a much bigger file size than on `production`

 #### These are the CLI commands available after setting up the project:
 | Command | Description |